-Required qualifications: Applicants for an Assistant Professor position must earn a Ph.D. by September 1, 2019, in Computer Science or in a related field and must demonstrate a strong potential for excellence in research and teaching.
+Applicants for an Assistant Professor position must earn a Ph.D. by September 1, 2020, in Computer Science or in a related field and must demonstrate a strong potential for excellence in research and teaching.

-Applicants for an Associate/Full Professor position must have a Ph.D. in Computer Science or a related field and previous experience in graduate and undergraduate teaching.
-They should have an established research program in their area of specialization.
+Applicants for an Associate/Full Professor position must have a Ph.D. in Computer Science or in a related field, established research program in their area of specialization, and extensive experience in graduate and undergraduate teaching.
 Tenure is contingent on Board of Regents approval.

-Furthermore, San Antonio is a recognized cyber-analytics hub.
-Given the complexity of problems in trans-disciplinary fields, and the opportunity for greater government and industry partnerships, UTSA has established The National Security Collaboration Center (NSCC), to support national security and global defense research in cyber-security and cloud computing, cyber attack/deterrence, critical infrastructure protection, analytics, high performance computing, AI, machine learning and visualization.
+San Antonio is a recognized cyber-analytics hub.
+Given the complexity of problems in transdisciplinary fields, and the opportunity for greater government and industry partnerships, UTSA has established The National Security Collaboration Center (NSCC) to support national security and global defense research in cybersecurity and cloud computing, cyber-attack/deterrence, critical infrastructure protection, analytics, high performance computing, AI, machine learning and visualization.
 These positions will facilitate outstanding collaborative research to further connect partners in the NSCC ecosystem.
-NSCC Background: https://www.utsa.edu/strategicplan/tactical-initiatives/nscc/index.html

 The University of Texas at San Antonio is an Affirmative Action/Equal Opportunity Employer.
 Women, minorities, veterans, and individuals with disabilities are encouraged to apply.